ignadv1986/NGS-From-Bench-to-Bioinformatics/01_NGS_Foundations_&_Pre-processing/03_library_preparation.md

 Tapestation takes more samples than Bioanalyzer, and the sample preparation is easier, so it´s usually the preferred option.
 However, the fragment analyzer has higher throughput and precision than the other two, allowing greater resolution and distinction between small fragments and adapter dimers or other artifacts.
 The result from fragment size analysis is presented as both an **electropherogram** and a **virtual gel**.

-Ideally, the tapestation returns a main peak with the desired fragment size, that varies in width depending on the quality of the library.
+Ideally, in a typical sequencing library, the tapestation returns a main peak with the desired fragment size, that varies in width depending on the quality of the library.
 A smaller peak (around 120-140 bp for full adapters, or 60-80 for truncated ones) is usually seen corresponding to adapter dimers.
 Because full adapters are longer, then the likelihood of forming dimers is higher.

 <br>
 <div align="center">